 But somewhere in the middle, there are loving dog owners who commit to rearing a litter of puppies and do so as responsibly as possible.

+So, how much does it cost to buy a Puggle?
 The answer is not as much as some other designer dogs.
 The internet is awash with Puggles for sale at around the $400-$600 mark.

 A black Puggle or black and white Puggle is more unusual, but they cost the same, so presumably their scarcity isn’t making them more sought after.

-Beware of puppy mill Puggles
+Beware of Puppy Mill Puggles

 Sadly, many of these puppies are born on puppy farms.
 So only a small fraction of that cost represents investment in the puppies’ welfare.